 How to Create a Healthy Early Learning Environment

-Being aware of waste is a global responsibility, and one we can share with our kids at an early age.
-Kids will learn to model our practices and attitudes.
-Drawing attention to how products are used and disposed of is an important lesson for all.
+Being aware of waste is a global responsibility, and one we can share with our kids at an early age so kids will learn to model our practices and attitudes.

 How to make your kids space a green space